defold/doc/docs/en/manuals/application-lifecycle.md

 The lifecycle of a Defold application or game is, on the large scale, simple.
 The engine moves through three stages of execution: initialization, the update loop (where apps and games spend most of their time), and finalization.

 ::: sidenote
-The manual is regarding version 1.12.0+, were changes regarding lifecycle, and newly introduced `late_update()` function, were introduced.
-Please refer to the [Release Notes](https://forum.defold.com/t/defold-1-12-0-has-been-released/82214).
+The manual is regarding Defold versions from 1.12.0.
+In version 1.12.0 changes regarding lifecycle and new `late_update()` function were introduced.
 :::

 ![Lifecycle overview](images/application_lifecycle/application_lifecycle.png)